Abyssinian white-eye

 The Abyssinian white-eye or white-breasted white-eye (Zosterops abyssinicus) is a small passerine bird belonging to the genus Zosterops in the white-eye family Zosteropidae.
-It is native to north-east Africa and southern Arabia.
+It is native to north-east Africa and the Southwestern Arabian foothills savanna.

 It is 10–12 cm long.
 The upperparts are green; darker and greyer in northern races.
 There is a narrow white ring around the eye and a thin black line between the bill and eye.
 The underparts vary from pale yellow to greyish-white depending on the race.
 The bird has various twittering and buzzing calls.

 In Africa it occurs from north-east Sudan south through Eritrea, Ethiopia, Somaliland and Kenya to north-east Tanzania.
 It is also found on Socotra Island.
 In Arabia it occurs in south-west Saudi Arabia, Yemen and southern Oman.
 It occurs in open woodland, scrub, wadis and gardens.
 It is found up to 1,800 metres above sea-level in Africa and 3,100 metres in Arabia.
 It usually forages among branches in trees but sometimes descends to ground-level.
 It feeds mainly on insects and will also take nectar from flowers.